 distance public transport, which also includes examination of high speed rail and domestic air services.

 The Planning of Public Transport

-Road Network Operations – introduction to traffic flow, user characteristics, data collection, forecasting and capacity.
+Road Network Operations – introduction to traffic flow, user characteristics, data collection, forecasting,

 Highway Geometric Alignment Design – design of horizontal and vertical road alignment.